turinglayer/.github/profile/README.md

 # 👋 Welcome to the [TuringLayer]() GitHub organization 👋

-This page contains useful resources to get started with Machine Learning and GenerativeAI.
+We build and experiment with Deep Learning, Transformers, and Generative AI.

-## 🧮 Our Notebooks
+## 🧮 Our Notebooks Collection

 - **[Machine Learning & GenAI](https://github.com/turinglayer/notebooks)**